JamesHBickerton/DevNotes/Notes/html.md

 To hide an accordion box - the easiest thing to do is set the display of the content to none.
 To set it back - display: block.

 To design testimonials, a common way is to use a "blockquote" element.

+The transform CSS property can be used to "scale" images - i.e. transform: scale(1) - will keep the image the same size, transform:scale(2) would mean that the image would double in size.
+You can also use transform CSS property to translate an element across the page - i.e. transform: translate(x,y) - x: horizontal, y: vertical.
+An example would be to move an object halfway down the page/of the element you would use transform: translate(0, -50%) - as this would move the element down 50% of the ACTUAL element's height (as opposed to using the height of the parents).